Sta199-S18/website/content/policies.md

 1. Understand the benefits of a structured approach to managing the data produced by research projects and experiments.
-2. Recognize data and metadata quality issues and understand the impact on the value of the data.
+2. Recognize data and metadata quality issues, and understand the impact on the value of the data.
 3. Be able to organize data and prepare metadata to facilitate publication of research data.
 4. Apply data management principles to prepare a Data Management Plan,